 Dynamic Field.
 The needs of today’s business clients are constantly changing, and they need business lawyers to operate alongside them.
 Having familiarity with business practices in the U.S. and abroad will position business lawyers for a successful and dynamic career.
-Dual-degree students are ideally positioned to handle governance, risk management and compliance responsibilities in the medical, insurance and financial fields, as well as other growing, highly regulated fields.
+Dual-degree students are ideally positioned to handle governance, risk management and compliance responsibilities in the media, technology, medical, insurance and financial fields, as well as other growing, highly regulated fields.

 Valued Expertise.
 Many law firms value the business expertise of lawyers with an M.B.A. degree, who can appreciate the business objectives of the firm’s clients, as well as the business dynamics of the law firm itself.

 Fluency and Flexibility.
 Lawyers with an M.B.A. degree often find it is easier to transition into purely business roles later in their careers.
 And lawyers who are familiar with the business world will often find a smoother transition if they decide to move from a law firm setting to an in-house counsel position with a corporate client.

 Develop your network.
 Whether you’re a full-time student or working for a leading organization, you’ll find a strong network of the peers and mentors from a wide variety of industry perspectives who can help inspire and ignite your career.

 With an innovative legal curriculum, one of the top-ranked business programs in the country and an ideal downtown Atlanta location, Georgia State is poised to prepare the next generation of business lawyers.

 Graduates have careers in traditional law practice, in-house counsel for corporations and small businesses, compliance and risk management.